kurron/ansible-mongodb/README.md

 * the instance must have an [XFS](https://en.wikipedia.org/wiki/XFS) partition large enough to store MongoDB's data files
 * the instance must have a user that has `sudo` privledges
 * the instance should have 4GB of RAM -- the default configuration allows MongoDB to claim 3GB of it
-* a box with the most current Ansible installed -- all testing was done using Ansible 1.9.3 on an Ubuntu 14.04 desktop
+* a box with the most current Ansible installed -- all testing was done using Ansible 1.9.3 on an Ubuntu 14.04 desktop talking to an Ubuntu 14.04 server

 #Building
 Since this project is just a collection of configuration and data files for Ansible to consume, no building is necessary.

 #Installation
-Thee first step is to get the files onto your Ansible box.
+The first step is to get the files onto your Ansible box.
 A great way is to use [Git](https://git-scm.com/) and simply clone this project via `git clone https://github.com/kurron/ansible-mongodb.git`.
 Another option is to [download the zip](https://github.com/kurron/ansible-mongodb/archive/master.zip) directly from GitHub.